Mental Health in a Changing World

-The Mental Health Awareness Shabbat (MHAS), launched by Jami in 2017, aims to raise the profile of mental health in the Jewish Community.
+The Jami Mental Health Awareness Shabbat (MHAS), launched in 2017, aims to raise the profile of mental health in the Jewish Community.

-The MHAS falls annually on Shabbat “Bo”, the weekly Torah portion which tells about the Plague of Darkness, which has resonance with mental illness.
+The MHAS falls annually on Shabbat “Bo”, the weekly Torah portion which tells of the Plague of Darkness, which has resonance with mental illness.